VilsHub/portTester/README.md

 Port testing scripts consist of 3 scripts:
  - **autoPortTest.sh**  : This script is used to test for outgoing connectivity to more than one servers
- - **openPortLight.sh** : This script is used to create a light weight service that listens on the ports specified in a text file.
-This script is needed in an environment where there is no docker
  - **singleServerPortTest** : This script is used to test for outgoing connectivity to single server